gyrovorbis/libgimbal/README.md

 libGimbal aims to bring the high-level constructs and niceties of modern languages and their standard libraries to low-level C, where they can be implemented with a focus on performance for embedded devices and game consoles. libGimbal includes features typically found in core application frameworks such as Foundation, QtCore, or GLib, or in languages such as C# or Java.
 At its core, libGimbal utilizes an object-oriented dynamic type system, which allows C to transcend its own language limitations and provides a flexible avenue for interoperability with other languages.

 # Features #
-libGimbal is split into a series of modules, featuring:
+libGimbal is split into a series of APIs, featuring:
 - Containers and Data Structures
 - Generic Algorithms
 - Custom Allocators